 Q: Are there age restrictions for registering for a particular race distance?

-Yes, runner must be 18 years old on September 24, 2017 to run the Marathon
+Yes, runner must be 18 years old on race day to run the Marathon

 Q: Who determines the age minimums for each race?

 Age requirements are based on regulations by IMMDA– International Marathon Medical Directors Association.
 For further information and background, see: IMMDA Advisory Statement on Children and Marathoning.

 Q: How long do I have to complete the race?

 The Marathon course will be open for 6 hours.
 There will be two checkpoints along the course that will require participants to meet at least a 14:00 minute/mile pace.
 First check point is at 13 mile marker, the cut off time is 10:30 AM to reach this point.
 The Second check point is at 18 mile marker, the cut off time is 11:40 AM.
 Any participants that do not meet these requirements must board a sweep vehicle and will be dropped off at the finish line.
 Or you will be considered a pedestrian

 Q: Do you offer refunds, transfers, deferrals, or registration changes?

 We do not provide registration refunds, deferrals, or transfers from one person to another.

 Bib check – Be sure that your race bib is on the front of your shirt or singlet and visible and that the timing strip is securely fastened.

 Q: Once I register, can I make edits to my registration?